webxdc/website/src-docs/spec/ratelimits.md

 But if the editor app were to call `sendUpdate` every 2 seconds instead, it might get rate-limited and updates get queued instead of send immediately.
-How long "too fast" updates will be delayed depends on the messaging layer implementation but may go well beyond the `sendUpdateInterval` number of seconds.
+How long "too fast" updates will be delayed depends on the messaging layer rate limit implementation but may go well beyond the `sendUpdateInterval` number of seconds.